RSE-Sheffield/pando-python/episodes/optimisation-minimise-python.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-Python is an interpreted programming language.
-When you execute your `.py` file, the (default) CPython back-end compiles your Python source code to an intermediate bytecode.
-This bytecode is then interpreted in software at runtime generating instructions for the processor as necessary.
-This interpretation stage, and other features of the language, harm the performance of Python (whilst improving its usability).<!-- https://jakevdp.github.io/blog/2014/05/09/why-python-is-slow/ -->
+Python is an interpreted language.
+When you run a .py file, the CPython interpreter first converts the Python code into bytecode.
+CPython is the default implementation of Python, written in C. This bytecode is then processed at runtime to generate instructions for the CPU.
+While this makes Python easier to use, it can slow down performance.<!-- https://jakevdp.github.io/blog/2014/05/09/why-python-is-slow/ -->

-In comparison, many languages such as C/C++ compile directly to machine code.
-This allows the compiler to perform low-level optimisations that better exploit hardware nuance to achieve fast performance.
-This however comes at the cost of compiled software not being cross-platform.
+In contrast, languages like C/C++ are compiled directly into machine code, allowing the compiler to optimize for better performance.
+However, this means C/C++ programs aren't as easily portable across different platforms.

-Whilst Python will rarely be as fast as compiled languages like C/C++, it is possible to take advantage of the CPython back-end and packages such as NumPy and Pandas that have been written in compiled languages to expose this performance.
+Although Python isn’t as fast as languages like C/C++, it can still be efficient by using tools like NumPy and Pandas, which are written in faster compiled languages.

-A simple example of this would be to perform a linear search of a list (in the previous episode we did say this is not recommended).
-The below example creates a list of 2500 integers in the inclusive-exclusive range `[0, 5000)`.
-It then searches for all the even numbers in that range.
+A simple example of this is performing a linear search on a list (though we mentioned in the previous episode that this isn’t the most efficient approach).
+In the following example, we create a list of 2500 integers in the range `[0, 5000)`.
+The goal is to search for all even numbers within that range.

-`searchlistPython()` is implemented manually, iterating `ls` checking each individual item in Python code.
-`searchListC()` in contrast uses the `in` operator to perform each search, which allows CPython to implement the inner loop in it's C back-end.
+The function `searchlistPython()` manually iterates through the list (`ls`) and checks each item using Python code.
+On the other hand, `searchListC()` uses the `in` operator, which lets CPython handle the search more efficiently by running the inner loop in its C back-end.

 ```python
 import random